OanaDemian/bank-challenge-df/user_stories.md

 So that I can spend some of my money.

 As client of the bank,
-I want to have the date for each of my account transactions, So that I can see the history of my transactions.
+I want to see the date of each of my account transactions, So that I can see the history of my transactions.

 As client of the bank,